 This thick, flaky, buttery sweet scones recipe is tossed with fresh blueberries and topped with a sweet powdered sugar glaze.

 Cooking and baking from scratch isn’t hard.
 It just requires a few more minutes, and I’m going to show you how much better it is.
 You usually see scones at local bakeries or even in your grocery stores.
 There are many different types of scones because it is so easy to add in additional ingredients to the main base recipe.
-They are at its core are a sweeter version of homemade biscuits, but they’re simply cut different.
+They are at its core are a sweeter version of homemade biscuits, but they’re simply cut differently.